realkemon/home/pages/tut_part1.md

  </tr>
 </table>

-The images above show that if the player is within the "(BSP) leaf" A6:F11, all of the detail is being rendered.
+The images above show that if the player is within the (BSP) leaf A6:F11, all of the detail is being rendered.
 It doesn't matter whether or not the player actually sees the detail in G0:L4.
-However, as soon as the player moves over to the "(BSP) leaf" G6:L11, the contents of G0:L4 aren't rendered anymore.
-This is because the structural wall prevents the engine from drawing a direct line of sight in-between those two "(BSP) leaves".
+However, as soon as the player moves over to the (BSP) leaf G6:L11, the contents of G0:L4 aren't rendered anymore.
+This is because the structural wall prevents the engine from drawing a direct line of sight in-between those two (BSP) leaves.

 <table>
  <tr>
   <td><img src="https://raw.githubusercontent.com/realkemon/home/master/gfx/avatar.png" width="128"> </td>
-  <td><b>NOTE:</b><p>As soon as the engine can draw a direct line of sight from anywhere within its current "(BSP) leaf" to anywhere within another "(BSP) leaf", the entire contents of that other "(BSP) leaf" are rendered.</p></td>
+  <td><b>NOTE:</b><p>As soon as the engine can draw a direct line of sight from anywhere within its current "(BSP) leaf" to anywhere within another (BSP) leaf, the entire contents of that other (BSP) leaf are rendered.</p></td>
  </tr>
 </table>

 ______________________
 Structural brushes
 ------
-We can derive from the test scenarios above that while "portals" divide our map up into "(BSP) leaves", they themselves are not blocking line of sight.
+We can derive from the test scenarios above that while portals divide our map up into (BSP) leaves, they themselves are not blocking line of sight.
 What actually is blocking line of sight are the **structural brushes** in our map.
-These, in turn, directly influence the placement of additional "portals", which further divide our map into smaller "(BSP) leaves".
+These, in turn, directly influence the placement of additional portals, which further divide our map into smaller (BSP) leaves.

 <table>
  <tr>